Battle of Qarawal

 The Battle of Qarawal was fought between the Sikhs under the command of Charat Singh against the Afghan forces led by Ahmad Shah Abdali and his Kalat ally Mir Nasir Khan I. The battle resulted in a victory for the Afghan forces and forced the Sikhs to withdraw to Amritsar.

 Background

-Following Ahmad Shah's sixth campaign and his withdrawal, the Sikhs took advantage of his absence by expanding Sikh influence over the Punjab.
-The Sikhs defeated the Afghans at Kasur and much of the Jalandhar Doaba was overrun by the Sikhs.
-And early in January 1764, Sirhind also fell to Sikh control.
+After Ahmad Shah withdrew from Qarawal after his sixth campaign, Sikh forces defeated the Afghans at Kasur and Jalandhar Doaba.
+In early January 1764, Sirhind also fell to Sikh control.

-Hearing news of this, Ahmad Shah was enraged and began mobilizing for another invasion of India.
-Ahmad Shah mobilized 18,000 men and also called upon Nasir Khan of Kalat.
-Ahmad Shah and Nasir Khan marched their forces across the Punjab, with Nasir Khan crossing the Ravi river.
-The two forces united at Eminabad.
-The following day, Ahmad Shah marched to the Ravi river again, before marching on Lahore.
-Ahmad Shah then held a Durbar in the fort of Lahore.
+Ahmad Shah subsequently re-mobilized 18,000 men and recruited Nasir Khan of Kalat.

 The next morning, news arrived that the Sikhs had attacked Qarawal, with two of the sardars there, Gahram Khan and Ahmad Khan requesting immediate support.
 Ahmad Khan and his son were killed in the battle.

 Battle

-Following this, Afghan reinforcements to the battle arrived under Nasir Khan, and fighting began.
-Nasir Khan himself came forward in the battle and begin skirmishing.
-Charat Singh then advanced to oppose him.
-However, Nasir Khan charged upon him, to which, Charat Singh fled to the safety of his troops.
-During this, a Sikh gunner shot Nasir Khan's horse, killing it.
-Despite this, Nasir Khan returned to his troops unharmed, and his men chanted "Bismillah" for his safe return.
-Two of Nasir's servants, Muhammad Husain and Mir Mangah killed the Sikh gunner.

 As the rest of the Durrani reinforcements came into battle, the Sikhs were routed from the battlefield, and fled from the battle at night.